-Day 7: Monday 5 September, Tbilisi
+Day 7: Monday 4 September, Tbilisi

-- Walking tour of Tbilisi, including: Metekhi Church, Mosque, Orbeliani Baths, Synagogue, 19th-century caravanserais, The Anchiskhati Basilica of St Mary, Sioni Cathedral of the Dormition - Afternoon at leisure - Tbilisi's Art Nouveau architecture (optional walking tour) - Dinner at Azarpesha Restaurant incl. recital by 'Ensemble Didgori' (by special arrangement)
+- Walking tour of Tbilisi, including: Metekhi Church, Mosque, Orbeliani Baths, Synagogue, 19thcentury caravanserais, The Anchiskhati Basilica of St Mary, Sioni Cathedral of the Dormition - Cable car to Nariquala Fortress - Afternoon at leisure - Tbilisi's Art Nouveau architecture (optional walking tour) - Dinner at Azarpesha Restaurant incl. recital by 'Ensemble Didgori' (by special arrangement)

 Georgia's capital Tbilisi (pop.
 1.6 million) was founded in the 6th century by the monarch of what was then the medieval kingdom of Iberia.
 We shall spend the morning walking through the historic core of the city that has been Georgia's capital for the greater part of 1500 years.
 During our walk we visit a number of important churches, including the 13th-century Metekhi Church, the 6th-century Anchiskhati Basilica of St Mary and Sioni Cathedral of the Dormition housing the Cross of St Nina.
-We also view (exterior only) 19th-century caravanserais, the blue-tiled Orbeliani Baths and the Old Town's mosque and synagogue.
+We also view (exterior only) 19thcentury caravanserais, the blue-tiled Orbeliani Baths and the Old Town's mosque and synagogue.

-From below, we also view the powerful Nariquala Fortress, founded in the 4th century and expanded by Iberia's Umayyad (Arab) rulers and by king David the Builder (1089-1125).
+We take the cable car up to the powerful Nariquala Fortress, founded in the 4th century and expanded by Iberia's Umayyad (Arab) rulers and by king David the Builder (1089-1125).
 Most of the extant fortifications you will see date from the 16th and 17th centuries.
+From the the fortress there are magnificent views of Tbilisi.